ankurnanaware23/ankurnanaware23/README.md

 - 👋 Hi, I’m @ankurnanaware23
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning BE in Electronics and Telecommunications
+- 🌱 I’m currently working as a software developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...